PaulKinlan/paul.kinlan.me/content/en/detecting-if-a-url-protocol-can-be-handled.md

 ## Wrap up

-I got to the end of this and I realised that I don't think people will want custom schemes in their day to day lives, **however** they are incredibly useful as a tool for developers to be able to have direct people into the sites and apps of _their_ choice without knowing what site or app they are using.
+I got to the end of this and I realised that I don't think people will want custom schemes in their day to day lives, I wouldn't encode a web+follow link in an email, I'd prefer to send a person to a web page. **However** custom schemes are incredibly useful as a tool for developers to be able to direct people into the sites and apps of _their_ choice without knowing what site or app they are using while handling the case when there is no choice available.

-Maybe I could rebuild web intents off this.
+Now it's got me thinking that I could rebuild web intents off this.